nvi-inc/fs-vgos/fs-vgos.md

 Position and size window for convenient viewing, new output will follow any changed size.
 You can stop this with `<Control>C`

+>EH: I set up KPGO so that .fvwm2rc short-cut Control-Shift-K opens a window with this output.
+The placement and size of the window is controlled by .Xresources.
+I think everyone should get this if they don't already have it.

 Check RDBE Monitor
 ------------------